 - unusual tiredness or weakness

 - sore throat

 Some side effects of enalapril may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 - Lack or loss of strength

 For Healthcare Professionals

-Applies to enalapril: compounding powder, intravenous solution, oral powder for reconstitution, oral tablet
+Applies to enalapril: compounding powder, intravenous solution, oral liquid, oral tablet.

 Enalapril, like other angiotensin converting enzyme inhibitors, may decrease serum aldosterone levels, resulting in mild to moderate hyperkalemia.
 Diuretic use and advanced age increase the risk of renal impairment.
 Enalapril reduced the risk of renal impairment compared to placebo in diabetic patients.
 The concomitant use of beta blockers with enalapril has been shown to be renoprotective.